-Where or king on a team, it's important not to criticize other idease of even Genood success or even something you purso In those cases Did 12 Do Ook Sadvance & as with your input.
+When sorking on a team, it's important not to criticize oth w idea of every de No O success or even something your purson In those cases you la early Out of Kt Sadvance Eas with your input.

-Practice delivering your input in westles, "many tead of saving, "That godel is too large and won't work," try, "what if we note it smallers aft the requirements better?"
+Practice delivering your input in question "That godel is too large and won't work," try, smaller of the requirements better?"